videojs/videojs-contrib-hls/README.md

 #### loadedmetadata

-Fired after the first media playlist is downloaded for a stream.
+Fired after the first segment is downloaded for a playlist.
+This will not happen until playback if video.js's `metadata` setting is `none`

 #### loadedplaylist